Why I Wrote This Guide

 The Bottom Line

-If a platform nails those six things and it’s built for UK businesses — not adapted for UK businesses as an afterthought — you’re in good hands.
+If a platform nails those things and it’s built for UK businesses — not adapted for UK businesses as an afterthought — you’re in good hands.

 I built DetailBook because nothing on the market ticked all those boxes when I needed it.
 Every feature exists because I needed it myself, or because a UK small business owner asked for it.
 It’s not the fanciest platform in the world.
 It doesn’t try to be.
 It’s just really, really good at the things that actually make a difference to your day.